High stoma output

 Licensing

-The use of loperamide to reduce stoma output or in short bowel syndrome is outside of its agreed manufacturers licence (off-label).
+The use of loperamide to reduce stoma output or in short bowel syndrome is outside of its agreed manufacturers license (off-label).

 Doses used in clinical practice

-Some people may need an additional antimotility agent such as codeine.
+Some people may require an additional antimotility agent such as codeine.

 Individuals should aim to take loperamide 30 to 60 minutes before food, when bowel transit (the passage of food through the gut) is slower.